 Technology develops at a rate much faster than law can keep up.
 And when new technology is made available to organizations in the absence of meaningful regulation, they are left with making the decision unilaterally if, when, and how it can and should be utilized and under what ethical considerations.
 This event will look at some of the recent and upcoming innovations in tech.
-It will examine what organizations consider in deciding when to adopt a new tool or service, how organizations think about ethics and, in some cases, build policies to respond to these developments, to and at what points they should walk away.
+Three expert panels will examine what organizations consider in deciding when to adopt a new tool or service; how organizations think about ethics and, in some cases, build policies to respond to these developments; and at what points they should walk away.

 Join the Silicon Flatirons community virtually as three expert panels discuss various ethical aspects of implementing new technology.